Managing your GAIC liability

 Note: you cannot apply for a reduction or exemption for a deferred GAIC.

-In limited circumstances, a vendor may apply to the board for relief before the settlement of a contract of sale entered into before 1 December 2009.
+In limited circumstances, a vendor may apply to the board for relief before the settlement of a contract of sale, if the contract was entered into before 1 December 2009.

 The board will issue a notice of determination on the relief application.
 This may specify conditions.
 If you do not meet those conditions, the whole of any unpaid GAIC liability plus interest will become due for immediate payment.